softkave/fimidara/fimidara-js-sdk/docs_markdown/README.md

 const fimidaraSdkConfig = fimidara.getSdkConfig();
 ```

-If you are self-hosting `fimidara`, you can also change the serverURL when you create a `FimidaraEndpoints` instance, or for each API call.
-You can also provide auth tokens per API call.
+If you are self-hosting `fimidara`, you can also change the `serverURL` when you create a `FimidaraEndpoints` instance, or for each API call.
+Similarly, you can also provide auth tokens per API call.
 This is useful for cases where different tokens have different permissions.

 ```typescript
 // Import fimidara